contentauth/c2patool/README.md

 `c2patool` is a command line tool for working with C2PA [manifests](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_manifests) and media assets (audio, image or video files).

-Use the tool on a file in one of the [supported file formats](#supported-file-formats) to:
+Use the tool on a file in one of the [supported formats](https://github.com/contentauth/c2pa-rs/blob/main/docs/supported-formats.md) to:

 - Read a summary JSON report of C2PA manifests.
 - Read a low-level report of C2PA manifest data.